simdjson/simdjson/doc/implementation-selection.md

-If you know more about where you're going to run and want to save the space, you can disable any of these implementations at compile time with `-DSIMDJSON_IMPLEMENTATION_X=0` (where X is ICELAKE, HASWELL, WESTMERE, ARM64, PPC64 and FALLBACK).
+If you know more about where you're going to run and want to save the space, you can disable any of these implementations at compile time with `-DSIMDJSON_IMPLEMENTATION_X=0` (where X is ICELAKE, HASWELL, WESTMERE, ARM64, PPC64, LSX, LASX and FALLBACK).

 The simdjson library automatically sets header flags for each implementation as it compiles; there is no need to set architecture-specific flags yourself (e.g., `-mavx2`, `/AVX2`  or